Disaster Informatics

 (6) 2014 South Napa Earthquake Field Reconnaissance using drone imaging and damage scene crowdsourcing (under construction)

-A Disaster, Infrastructure, and Geointelligence Technology Lab
+A Disaster, Infrastructure, and Generative Intelligence Technology Lab